 During his rapid ascension to partner, Joe collected an impressive list of accolades.
 He has been named to the Pennsylvania Super Lawyers Rising Stars list since 2012 and was named a Lawyer on the Fast Track by The Legal Intelligencer in 2013.

-Joseph has served as chair of the Allegheny County Bar Association Young Lawyers Division, which serves nearly 2,000 young attorneys in Allegheny County and is a member of the Family Law Section as well as serves on the ACBA Board of Governors.
+Joe is past chair of the Allegheny County Bar Association Young Lawyers Division, which serves nearly 2,000 young attorneys in Allegheny County, and is a member of the Family Law Section as well as serves on the ACBA Board of Governors.
+In 2017, Joe received the Outstanding Young Lawyer Award.
+This award is given to a member of the ACBA who has practiced law for less than 10 years and has distinguished himself through service to the association, community involvement and professional excellence.

 In addition to his involvement with the local bar, Joe is active in the Pennsylvania Bar Association.
 He is currently serving as a member of the PBA Family Law Section Council and has previously represented Allegheny County on the executive council of the PBA Young Lawyers Division.